Fighting Charges With a

 - Mental incapacity

-It’s important to remember that not all defenses apply to all situations and attempting to use the wrong defense could hurt your case more than help.
-This is why it is important to remain silent unless your Vista domestic violence defense attorney is present.
+It’s important to remember that not all defenses apply to all situations and attempting to use the wrong defense could hurt your domestic violence case more than help.
+This is why it is important to remain silent until you have obtained legal advice from your defense attorney.

 I Can Help You if You Have Been Arrested